llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 conversion from a float vector to an integer vector to create a temporary ``int3``.
 On expiration the temporary undergoes elementwise conversion back to the floating point vector type ``float3``.
-This results in an implicit truncation of the vector even if the value is unused in the function.
+This results in an implicit element-wise conversion of the vector even if the value is unused in the function (effectively truncating the floating point values).

 .. code-block:: c++